HaloSPV3/HXE/src/readme.txt

 2.  resume of the SPV3 campaign, through heuristic detection of the player's profile and inference of the mission & difficulty; and

-3.  check for an override file, for the purpose of easy debugging of SPV3 by forcefully changing any imposed loader/HCE/OS/Chimera settings; and

-4.  invoke of the HCE executable within the working directory, with arguments being passed onto the invoked executable process.
+3.  invoke of the HCE executable within the working directory, with arguments being passed onto the invoked executable process.

 All of the steps above are conducted by the Kernel class, which serves